libra/website/docs/reference/glossary.md

 ### Blockchain

 * A **blockchain** is a distributed public ledger.
-* The Libra Blockchain is formed with approved transactions, and the execution-results of those transactions.
+* The Libra Blockchain is formed with approved transactions and the execution-results of those transactions.

 ### Byzantine (Validator)